Indiana State Road 930: Route description

 After New Haven Avenue, the highway enters the commercial area of New Haven as a four-lane highway with a center turn lane.
 The route has a traffic light at Lincoln Highway, and SR 930 heads southeast, bypassing downtown New Haven.
 Southeast of Lincoln Highway, SR 930 is a two-lane highway passing through a mix of commercial and residential properties.
 The road becomes a four-lane divided highway at Minnich Road, just west of the I-469.
 The eastern terminus of SR 930 is at I-469, where US 30's concurrency with I-469 ends, and US 30 continues east along the same road where SR 930 ends.

-The entire length of SR 930 is included as a part of the National Highway System (NHS), a network of highways that are identified as being important for the economy, mobility and defense of the nation.
+As of 2020, no part of SR 930 is included as a part of the NHS.
 SR 930 is maintained by the Indiana Department of Transportation (INDOT), like all other state roads in the state.
 The department tracks the traffic volumes along all state highways as a part of its maintenance responsibilities using a metric called average annual daily traffic (AADT), a calculation of the traffic level along a segment of roadway for any average day of the year.
-In 2010, INDOT figured that lowest traffic levels were the 14,700 vehicles and 2,640 commercial vehicles used the highway daily on a section between Hartzell Road and I-469 in New Haven.
-The peak traffic volumes were 45,210 vehicles and 1,630 commercial vehicles AADT along the section of SR 930 between Coldwater Road and North Clinton Street in Fort Wayne.
+In 2024, the lowest traffic levels were 11,078 total vehicles between Green Road and Minnich Road in New Haven.
+The peak traffic volumes were 47,671 total vehicles between Parnell Avenue and Anthony Boulevard in Fort Wayne.

 History

 In 1913, the Lincoln Highway was planned to pass through some of the areas that later became SR 930.
 These sections include the segment of Goshen Road in Fort Wayne now used by SR 930, and the section of what is now SR 930 between Maumee Road and Lincoln Highway in New Haven.
 The Lincoln Highway was opened in 1915 and passed through downtown Fort Wayne and New Haven.
 In 1917, Main Market route number 2 was the given number to the Lincoln Highway in Indiana.
 In 1926, US 30 was commissioned to follow SR 2 through Fort Wayne and New Haven.
 In addition, US 24 was concurrent with US 30 from Washington Boulevard in Fort Wayne and Lincoln Highway in New Haven.
-Then, in the 1950s, Coliseum Boulevard was built as a "circumurban" highway, and US 30 was rerouted onto it to bypass the downtown area of Fort Wayne.
+In 1948, sections of what would become Coliseum Boulevard were built between US 30/33 (Goshen Road) and Indiana SR 1/427 (Clinton Street) and certified as Indiana SR 324.
+The rest of Coliseum Boulevard was completed by 1956.
+In 1957, Coliseum Boulevard received the US 30 designation.

 In 1998, US 24 and US 30 were rerouted onto I-69 and I-469 and the route that became SR 930, including Coliseum Boulevard, was to be decommissioned.
 INDOT tried to give the route to local control, but Allen County, the city of Fort Wayne, and the City of New Haven did not have funds for the roadway.
 This led INDOT to commission the route as SR 930.